 14 July 1918 : Flight Lieut.
 Quentin Roosevelt

-Half-sister Alice sister Ethel, and brothers Ted, Kermit and Archie.
+Above: Half-sister Alice sister Ethel, and brothers Ted, Kermit and Archie.

-Age 11 in 1909 he spent the summer with his friend Hamilton Coolidge with a family in France.
+At age 11 in 1909, he spent the summer with his friend Hamilton Coolidge and his family in France.
+Quentin was educated at Gorton School and then Harvard from the fall of 1916.

-He was no stranger to France having been sent their for the summer with his friend Ham Coolidge to stay with the Normant family when he was 11.
-We know this, and so much detail over 10 years through the detailed and evocative letters he wrote home to friends, family and close acquaintances.
-We learn of his fascination in all things mechanical, such as after a visit to air display at Rheims where he saw an Antoinette flying.
-At the time he bought a model aeroplane operated by an elastic band.
+He was no stranger to France, having been sent there for the summer with his friend Ham Coolidge to stay with the Normant family when he was 11.
+We know this and so much detail over ten years through the detailed and evocative letters he wrote home to friends, family and close acquaintances.
+We learn of his fascination with all things mechanical, such as after a visit to an air display at Rheims, where he saw an Antoinette flying.
+At the time, he bought a model aeroplane operated by an elastic band.
 He was mechanically minded and liked to tinker with motorbikes and automobiles.

-As a transport officer Quentin was in charge of 52 trucks.
-Though still only 19 at the time he was a natural manager and leader, trying out men in different roles until he found where they were most suited, taking the initiative to foresee problems and work all hours to get things done, In due course, with great reluctance from his superiors, Quentin was able to transfer to the newly formed 1st Reverse Aero Squadron at the famous Issoudun training base where his first services were running the flying school.
+As a transport officer, Quentin was in charge of 52 trucks.
+Though still only 19 at the time, he was a natural manager and leader, trying out men in different roles until he found where they were most suited, taking the initiative to foresee problems and work all hours to get things done in due course, with great reluctance from his superiors, Quentin was able to transfer to the newly formed 1st Reverse Aero Squadron at the famous Issoudun training base where his first services were running the flying school.

 He worked for the Commanding Officer HQ detachment of 600 cadets and 40 officers, working nights to get a few hours to fly.
-He remained in this position for some months despite his protestations at wanting a combat role as his superiors felt they could not find someone of his calibre to replace him.
+He remained in this position for months despite his protestations at wanting a combat role as his superiors felt they could not find someone of his calibre to replace him.

 95th Aero Squadron